IanHo2019/Python-Practice-Files/README.md

 ## Regressions
 ### sleep75.dta
-This data set corresponds to Problem 3 in Chapter 3 of Wooldridge's *Introductory Econometrics* (7th edition) and it's already cleaned.
-Professor [Kim Ruhl](https://kimjruhl.com/) contemplated adding some junk to the files to make it more interesting.
+This data set corresponds to Problem 3 in Chapter 3 of Wooldridge's *[Introductory Econometrics](https://www.cengage.com/c/introductory-econometrics-a-modern-approach-7e-wooldridge/9781337558860PF/)* (7th edition) and it's already cleaned.
+Professor [Kim J. Ruhl](https://kimjruhl.com/) contemplated adding some junk to the files to make it more interesting.

 ### wage1.dta
 This data set corresponds to Problem C2 in Chapter 6 of Wooldridge's *Introductory Econometrics* (7th edition).